 Jennifer Herzig | Assistant Coach

-Jennifer Herzig is in her sixth season as an assistant coach with JMU softball.
+Jennifer Herzig is heading into her seventh season with JMU softball.
 She was hired by Head Coach Mickey Dean on Sept.
 5, 2012.
 Herzig works specifically with the catchers and the outfield.

 “We are extremely happy to have Coach Herzig join our staff,” Dean announced.
 “She brings a great deal of experience and will be a huge asset in helping our program reach the high standards we have set.”

-In her five seasons in Harrisonburg, the Dukes have compiled a 237-56 record, including an 88-9 mark in Colonial Athletic Association play.
-JMU has set new single-season win totals each season, including a 52-8 record in 2016.
+In her six seasons in Harrisonburg, the Dukes have compiled a 280-70 record, including an 107-11 mark in Colonial Athletic Association play.
+JMU has set single-season win totals, including a 52-8 record in 2016.
 She helped the program reach the top 10 in both major softball polls and five NCAA Championship berths.
 The Dukes have won a game in all five NCAA tournament appearances, including taking the Harrisonburg Regional title in 2016 to advance to the program’s first NCAA Super Regional.

 Herzig guided Taylor Newton to All-CAA honors over the 2017 season as Newton went on to set JMU and the Colonial Athletic Association’s RBI record.
 Freshman catcher Kierstin Roadcap and outfielder Cambry Arnold earned CAA All-Rookie honors under Herzig’s tutelage.
 All three Dukes were honored with NFCA All-Northeast Region First Team honors.
 JMU finished the season with a 52-8 mark with an 18-2 record in conference play.
 JMU swept the conference tournament to win the 2017 CAA Championship, marking the first time in program history that the Dukes have won back-to-back conference titles.
 The Dukes went 2-2 in the Waco Regional, falling to the host Lady Bears in the finals.